haozhe-an/haozhe-an.github.io/README.md

 ## Research Experience
 ### Deep Learning and Artificial Intelligence
-My very first research experience was about Natural Language Processing (NLP) in BOE Technology Group Co., Ltd. I worked on a project about disease diagnosis in healthcare services under the guidance of Mr. Xingjian Li.
+My very first research experience was about Natural Language Processing (NLP) in BOE Technology Group Co., Ltd. in 2017.
+I worked on a project about disease diagnosis in healthcare services under the guidance of Mr. Xingjian Li.
 This experience sparked my interests in further exploring NLP.

 I worked on another NLP project with two classmates.
 We used a RNN model and developed a [Haiku Generator](https://github.com/haozhe-an/Haiku_Generator) that is able to generate a complete Haiku that rhymes.
 If you aren't familair with Haiku, it is a Japanese style short poem with several rules restricting its strcture.
 The presentation slides for the project is available [here](https://github.com/haozhe-an/Haiku_Generator/blob/master/lign167_presentation.pptx).

 ![haiku](haiku.png)

-I was fortunate to spend my summer at Colorado School of Mines as a research assistant in [Dr. Xiaoli Zhang's lab](http://xzhanglab.mines.edu/).
+In 2018, I was fortunate to spend my summer at Colorado School of Mines as a research assistant in [Dr. Xiaoli Zhang's lab](http://xzhanglab.mines.edu/).
 I contributed to a Human-Robot Interatction project by carrying out an experiment and analyzing its results.
 I also learned about [transfer learning](https://github.com/haozhe-an/Transfer_Learning_CDM).

 I'm now working at the Big Data Lab at Baidu, Inc with Mr. Xingjian Li again.
 My current project is about model compression and transfer learning.